 Mobile homes within mobile home parks around the greater Sarasota Florida area are one of the last beacons of affordable housing within the United States.

 With real estate prices continuing to surge higher and higher, interest rates starting to grow, and the cost of apartment rents seeing record-breaking increases the lack of affordable housing is in a desperate situation here in the greater Sarasota area.

-While low-cost housing is the desired outcome for many, regardless of what time of year it is, we are here to tell you why being too frugal with your mobile home will actually cost you thousands, if not tens of thousands of dollars.
+While low-cost housing is the desired outcome for many, regardless of what time of year it is, we are here to tell you why being too frugal with your mobile home will cost you thousands, if not tens of thousands of dollars.

 - Not Running The Air Conditioning

-Many mobile homes within the greater Sarasota Florida area is lived in only a few months a year due to the owners being out-of-state residents who are using the home as a winter home.
+Many mobile homes within the greater Sarasota Florida area are lived in only a few months a year due to the owners being out-of-state residents who are using the home as a winter home.
 These owners are absent during the warmest months of the Sarasota summer and return in the fall and winter to get out of the cold up north.

 Many of these owners do not realize the problems with not running their air conditioning year-round.

 The problem that many owners will run into is that if they do not run their air conditioning on during the summer months the home will get so hot that the presence of mold may very well present itself as well as warping of the flooring system within the home.

 If the home is closed up and has no air on throughout the summer then the owners may come back to a mold-infested soft floor home that they could have avoided if they simply had the air on throughout the months they were not present.